Example legal cases

-The EHRC has significant powers to become involved in legal cases that are within the areas of Equality and Human Rights.
+The Commission has significant powers to become involved in legal cases that are within the areas of Equality and Human Rights.
 These powers are set out fully in the Equality Act 2006

 Examples of these legal cases are given below.

-A v Secretary of State for Work and Pensions
+R (Carmichael and Rourke) v Secretary of State for Work and Pensions and other appeals

 Moorthy v HMRC

 The Upper Tribunal upheld the findings of the First Tier Tax Tribunal that compensation awards for injury to feelings in discrimination claims that relate to the termination of employment are taxable.
 This decision has clarified the law as prior to this there were conflicting case authorities on the taxable treatment of compensation awards.

 Judgement: Moorthy v HMRC

 Hurley and ors v Secretary of State for Work and Pensions (Commission Intervener)

 The High Court ruled that the Secretary of State unjustifiably indirectly discriminated against unpaid carers for disabled family members by failing to exempt them from the Benefits Cap.
 The Court upheld the Commission’s submission that carers’ Article 14 rights under the European Convention on Human Rights had been contravened by not considering the impact on disabled people.

 The High Court found that the J D Wetherspoons pub chain discriminated against travellers.
 A group who had been attending the Irish Traveller Movement in Britain annual conference, some of whom are Irish Travellers, were refused entry into a public house.